Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Research of System Physical Characteristics

-Now we are going to calculate first terms of vacuum energy.
-Formerly we have obtained the general formulas:

-and now we are going to substitute here particular kinds of propagators: Virton propagator (\cite{Efimov_problems}) as a typical nonlocal one and Klein-Gordon as a typical local one.
-Here and after we will consider a local theory as a certain limit of a nonlocal one, being its regularization.
+In this subsection we are going to calculate the first PT terms for vacuum energy density.
+Formerly we have obtained the general formulas (\ref{G_1[0]-final}) and (\ref{G_2[0]-rot-inv}), and now we are going to substitute different propagators into these formulas: virton propagator \cite{efimov1985problems}, which is purely non-local, and Euclidean Klein--Gordon propagator (with sharp cut-off), which admits a local limit.
+Then we will consider a local theory as a certain limit of a nonlocal one, being its regularization.
 However, let us note that the nonlocal theory is of important independent interest.